vacp2p/rfc/content/docs/rfcs/72/README.md

 ```

 ### Decryption:
-The keystore decrypt a merkle proof with password and merkle proof PBKDF2.</br>
+- The keystore decrypt a merkle proof with password and merkle proof PBKDF2.</br>
-Returns secert key.
+- Returns secert key.
+To generate `decryptionKey`, MUST be contructed from password and KDF.
+- The cipher.function encrypts the secret key using the decryption key.
+The `decryptionKey`, cipher.function and cipher.params MUST be used to encrypt the serect.
+If the `decryptionKey` is longer than the key size required by the cipher, it MUST be truncated to the correct number of bits.

 ## Test Vectors
 ### Input: